About Us

 Lisa Leitl, Managing Director

-Lisa has continued her studies to include a Certification in Contemplative Care from the University of Arizona.
-She has also been certified to administer the MoCA, Montreal Cognitive Assessment, and has been introduced to neuroanatomy and the related cognitive domains that MoCA assesses.
-Lisa attended and completed her certification in Special Care of Persons with Alzheimer’s Disease and Related Disorders.
+Lisa completed her certification in Special Care of Persons with Alzheimer’s Disease and Related Disorders.
+She has been certified to administer the MoCA, Montreal Cognitive Assessment, and has been introduced to neuroanatomy and the related cognitive domains that MoCA assesses.
+She has also received Certification in Contemplative Care from the University of Arizona.

 She is dedicated to bringing a holistic approach to all she does, deeply recognizing the whole person needs to be brought into this circle of care.
 Lisa feels it is essential that we don’t just focus on the disease or diagnosis, and instead turn our attention to what each person can continue to contribute, both to the well-being of their own lives and the lives of others.